Hocket/HockeyAnalyticsProj/README.md

-# HockeyAnalyticsProj
+# HockeyAnalytics Project
-A python focused approach to getting, analyzing, and visualizing data from the NHL's API
+A python based approach to getting, analyzing, and visualizing data from the NHL's API

+## Usage
+As of 1/5/2025, this project pulls the json from the NHL API and updates a local file.

+Currently only goalieSummary and goalieSavesByStrength are built in, but easy to modify or add as needed.
+There are plans to expand/modify built-in coverage in the future.